Hey, fastest three hours and media speeding by, ladies and gentlemen.

 That's not the headline.

-Read the headline, and this, of course, the uh Doomkoffs at the Radio Network News broadcasts at the top of the hour on this show.
+And this, of course, the doom coughs at the radio network news broadcasts at the top of the hour on this show and everywhere else.

 Many analysts don't expect a repeat of the strong second and third quarter gains.

-Oh, well, this is these two months are just an aberration.
+Oh, well, these two months are just an aberration to forget them anyway.

-We don't expect second and third quarter gains uh to be repeated.
+We don't expect second and third quarter gains to be repeated.

-And yet, that's what people will report uh be reported, will report and be think the story is.
+And yet, that's what people will be reported, will report, and be think the story is.

 Patent filings fell in 2009 for the first time in 13 years, worrying Silicon Valley that it is losing its place as the leader in global innovation.